brieyla1/Kochi.nosync/README.md

 - 'python manage.py run bot [subservice]' is the command to launch the bots (buybot)

-The idea to create this is to simplify onoboarding of new freelancers on the project.
+The idea is to simplify onoboarding of new people onto the project. the manage.py uses the docker-compose stated above.

 ### each subprojects has their own README.md, read them if assigned a task on it.